 For example, it must have harmed your reputation, exposed you to contempt, or caused you to be shunned or exposed to ridicule by society.
 In the case of the widow above, the judge found that the statements made by her sister-in-law were “clearly defamatory” because they were intended to damage her reputation in front of her business associates and staff.

-It must be clear that the person making the statement was referring to you, either by mentioning your name, showing a picture, or providing other forms of identifiable information.
+It must be clear that the person making the defamatory statement was referring to you, either by mentioning your name, showing a picture, or providing other forms of identifiable information.

 As far as defamation cases go, if a tree falls in a forest and there’s no one to hear it, it doesn’t make a sound.
 The courts also often take into consideration the “audience size” of the defamatory statement when calculating damages to be awarded to the victim.
+This means you need to gather sufficient evidence to prove other people have read the defamatory statement, leading to a negative impact on your reputation.

 The accused can claim that a statement is not defamatory if they can prove one of the following defences, as covered by the Defamation Act: